AWS D1.1:2025 · Table 5.11 · Category B

 Does A53 Gr.B need preheat at up to 3/4"?

-At up to 3/4" thickness with GMAW, the minimum preheat is 32°F (0°C) — effectively ambient temperature above freezing.
-No active preheating is required unless the base metal is below 32°F. Per Table 5.11 footnote (a), if working below freezing, preheat to at least 70°F (20°C) and maintain during welding.
+When welding with GMAW at up to 3/4" thickness, the minimum preheat is 32°F (0°C) — effectively ambient temperature above freezing.
+GMAW with this steel requires no active preheating unless the base metal is below 32°F. Per Table 5.11 footnote (a), if working below freezing, preheat to at least 70°F (20°C) and maintain during welding.

 Is preheat needed for plate under 3/4 inch?